Rotary Club of Fort Collins Seeking 2021 Grant Applications

 - Grant awards will be made starting in March 2021.

-Those submitting grant applications are required to provide detailed information regarding any volunteer activities related to their grant application project so that consideration for the recruitment of RCFC members as volunteers takes place.
+Those submitting grant applications are required to provide detailed information regarding any volunteer activities related to their grant application project so that consideration for RCFC members’ recruitment as volunteers takes place.
 Grants can be utilized for special projects or services that include capital items.

-Grants cannot be used to retire debt, for general operating expenses, to assist specific individuals or to duplicate an established project within the community.
+Grants cannot be used to retire debt, general operating expenses, assist specific individuals, or duplicate an established project within the community.
 Organizations that receive grant awards will be asked to submit a grant award project report six months after receiving the grant award.

 For more information regarding the Rotary Club of Fort Collins, visit: https://www.rotarycluboffortcollins.org